 As a type of medical malpractice, dental malpractice is subject to similar issues such as the statute of limitations – the time for filing a lawsuit.
 Most medical malpractice claims must be brought within 2 ½ years of the date of injury, as opposed to three years in ordinary negligence and personal injury actions.
 Sometimes the injury may not be immediately noticeable and may only be discovered months or years later, such as when a piece of a drill bit breaks off and lodges in the tooth.
 In these cases, the statute of limitations may be even more difficult to pin down.

 Dental malpractice and medical malpractice claims have many difficult hurdles to overcome.
-By retaining an experienced personal injury attorney with a proven record of success, you can improve your chances of prevailing on your claim and recovering a fair settlement.
+By retaining an experienced dental malpractice lawyer with a proven record of success, you can improve your chances of prevailing on your claim and recovering a fair settlement.
 In New York City, contact Leandros A. Vrionedes, P.C. for a free consultation.